KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

 Hive
 ~~~~~~

-Apache Hive is a data warehouse infrastructure built on top of Hadoop for providing data summarization, query, and analysis.
+Apache Hive is a data warehouse infrastructure built on top of Hadoop for providing data summarization, query and analysis.
 Apache Hive supports analysis of large datasets stored in Hadoop’s HDFS and compatible file systems such as Amazon S3 filesystem.
 It provides an   SQL-like language called HiveQL with schema on read and transparently converts queries to map/reduce, Apache Tez and Spark.
 All three execution engines can run in Hadoop YARN.

 Every distribution of Hadoop provides its JDBC driver for Hive.
 We suggest you to use or the Apache one or the one specific of your distribution.
 In general the JDBC driver for Hive is composed by different .jars, and so you should deploy the JDBC driver with all dependencies in your application server.
 If you are creating a model you should create a new *Data Source Connection* and import the JDBC driver and all the dependencies.